-In conjunction with the Seaside agreement, in August 2010, the Company entered into a common stock purchase agreement with The Mann Group LLC ("The Mann Group"), an entity controlled by the Company's principal stockholder.
-Under this common stock purchase agreement, the Company was required to issue and sell, and The Mann Group was obligated to purchase at a price equal to the greater of \$7.15 per share (the closing bid price of the Company's common stock on August 10, 2010) and the closing bid price of common stock on the trading day immediately preceding the applicable closing date, the same number of shares of the Company's common stock that Seaside purchased on each closing date under its agreement with the Company (see Note 12 - Related-party arrangements).
-During the quarter ended March 31, 2011, the Company issued and sold a total of 1.4 million shares of common stock to The Mann Group that resulted in reduction in the note payable to related party of \$11.1 million.
-No additional shares were sold to The Mann Group under this agreement subsequent to the quarter ended March 31, 2011.
-As of September 30, 2011, the Company had issued and sold a total of 3,500,000 shares of common stock to The Mann Group that had resulted in total reduction in the note payable to related party of \$27.8 million.
+In conjunction with the Seaside agreement, in August 2010, the Company entered into a common stock purchase agreement with The Mann Group, an entity controlled by the Company's principal stockholder.
+Under this common stock purchase agreement, the Company was required to issue and sell, and The Mann Group was obligated to purchase at a price equal to the greater of \$7.15 per share (the closing bid price of the Company's common stock on August 10, 2010) and the closing bid price of common stock on the trading day immediately preceding the applicable closing date, the same number of shares of the Company's common stock that Seaside purchased on each closing date under its agreement with the Company (see Note 11 - Related-party arrangements).
 The agreement with The Mann Group terminated during the quarter ended September 30, 2011.
+During the agreement, the Company issued and sold a total of 3,500,000 shares of common stock to The Mann Group that had resulted in total reduction in the note payable to related party of \$27.8 million.